440-Clubhouse/homepage/docs/README.md

-# Here is SUT 440  ClubHouse !
+# Here is 440  ClubHouse !
 Welcome!